codeur66/pandoc_resume/resume.md

 production.

-I was also in charge of the R&D effort on semantic knowledge extraction from unstructured data and the development of Nuxeo Drive, a dropbox-like desktop folder synchronization utility for the Nuxeo platform.
+I was also in charge of the R&D effort on semantic knowledge extraction from unstructured data and the design and development of Nuxeo Drive, a dropbox-like desktop folder synchronization utility for the Nuxeo platform.